madebits/madebits.github.io/blog/2016/2016-10-27-Remote-Retrospectives.md

 ##Shared Collaboration Board

 Steps in [plans-for-retrospectives](http://plans-for-retrospectives.com) are more effective if associated with a local visual board.
-To remedy that, I create upfront a shared Google Document with 2D structure with tables conforming as much as possible to the [plans-for-retrospectives](http://plans-for-retrospectives.com) steps.
-The document contains the theme, the main points, the five steps and depending on the actual action cards - the needed empty tables to be filled by team members during the meeting.
+To remedy that, I create upfront a shared Google Document conforming as much as possible to the [plans-for-retrospectives](http://plans-for-retrospectives.com) steps.
+The document contains the theme, the main points, the five steps, and depending on the actual action cards - the needed empty tables to be filled by team members during the meeting.

 ```
 Retrospective: Theme